 Why are roses the designated flower of love and passion?
 There’s a unique and fascinating history surrounding these fragrant plants.
-In honor of Valentine's Day, The Humble Gardener is bringing you a round-up of the most interesting facts about roses.
-Impress friends and your valentine with your knowledge of plants and history!
+Check out our round-up of the most interesting facts about roses.
+Impress friends and your love with your knowledge of plants and history!
 You’ll never look at a bouquet or roses in quite the same way again.